profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-1993-january.md

 sometimes I was unable to feel only certain areas of the body, such as the hands, whereas in other areas there was still feeling.

-Sometimes during my practice I start to wonder whether just sitting and allowing the heart to let go of everything is the correct way to practise; or else should I think over and occupy myself with the different problems or unanswered questions concerning the Dhamma which I still have?
+*Q:* Sometimes during my practice I start to wonder whether just sitting and allowing the heart to let go of everything is the correct way to practise; or else should I think over and occupy myself with the different problems or unanswered questions concerning the Dhamma which I still have?

+*Luang Por Chah:*
 It’s not necessary to keep going over or adding anything on at this stage.
 This is what Tan Ajahn Tate was referring to; one must not repeat or add onto that which is there already.
 When that particular kind of